MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

     |        Sources       |    3   |
     +----------------------+--------+

-Pathways of interests come from Reactome and WP and processes of interest come from Biological Process (Gene Ontology).
+Pathways of interests come from Reactome and WikiPathways and processes of interest come from Biological Process (Gene Ontology).

 Overlap analysis results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~